-- 4 eggs, fried
+- 4 eggs fried

 **Helpful tips and common mistakes

 As for the gravy, I like to add caramelized onions and button mushrooms to add sweet and savory elements to the sauce.

-Cook a sunny side up egg and serve the dish while hot.
+Cook a sunny-side-up egg and serve the dish while hot.
 Pierce through the runny yolk to add creaminess to the dish and dig right in!
-Loco moco is great for breakfast, lunch or dinner (or even as a late-night snack).
+Loco moco is great for breakfast, lunch, or dinner (or even as a late-night snack).
 Have one bite and you'll be yearning for more!

 For more rice bowl inspiration check out these Korean spicy chicken bowls!